syntaxseed/translator/README.md

 Usage
 --------

-> More in-depth example, see `examples/` directory.
+> For a more in-depth example, see `examples/` directory.

 ```php
 use Syntaxseed\Translator\Translator;